The Art of Managing Professionals & Appointments

 - What hours can appointments be set?
 (After school, weekend or after hours appointment availability is sometimes available.
 If not, it may be wise to schedule these appointments ahead of time with school holiday breaks in mind.)
 In addition, ask them if a morning or afternoon appointment is best for the type of tests that need to be performed.

 - If a long wait list is in front of you, are cancellation appointments available and how are these offered?

 - Ask if appointments can be audiotaped for reference later (versus note-taking during an appointment, which can lead to missing an important piece of advice.)

 - How are treatment plans communicated?

 - Give your child insight on the day’s events.
-Explain what is going to happen, how long the appointment should take, and what neat activity follows.
+Explain what is going to happen, how long the appointment should take and what neat activity follows.
 Follow up with reassuring input throughout the visit.

-- Disrespect or ill-treatment of a child or family member.
+- Disrespect or ill treatment of a child or family member.

-- Rude, untrained, or unprofessional staff.
+- Rude, untrained, or unprofessional staff or specialist.

 - Follow-up/add-on products that can only be purchased in their office.

 Bottom line: follow your gut feeling.
 If something does not feel right, ask questions.
 If something does not go well, let their office know immediately.
 Not every appointment can be perfect every time.
 At a minimum, professionals are paid for their time, products, or services and the experience should be at minimum–professional!